alessfg/nginx-api-gateway-demo/README.md

 ## Demo Overview

-You will find a series of NGINX configuration files in the `nginx_api_gateway_config` folder.
+You will find a series of NGINX configuration files in the [`nginx_api_gateway_config`](nginx_api_gateway_config/) folder.
 The folder is divided into individual steps, meant to be copied into their respective directory in order.
 By default, the folder is uploaded to your NGINX API gateway instance.

+Do note that you will have to replace the `<backend-api-fqdn>` placeholder value found in the API backends NGINX configuration file in Step 3 with the corresponding value you used when deploying the Terraform environment (see [`nginx_api_gateway_config/step_3/api_backends.conf`](nginx_api_gateway_config/step_3/api_backends.conf) for more details).

 A deployment script to help you copy the configuration files, [`deploy.sh`](nginx_api_gateway_config/deploy.sh), is also provided.
 To run the script, use the step number as a parameter, e.g. `./deploy.sh 1` for step 1.
 You might need to make the deployment script executable by running `sudo chmod +x deploy.sh`.